Studying on a Visitor Visa

 Any spouse/partner or child wishing to come to the UK at the same time may also apply as a standard visitor.

-The Student Advice and Support Service (SASS) provides advice and support to all prospective and current international students.
+The Student Advice and Support Service (SASS) provides advice and support to prospective and current international students.
 In addition to our guide our advisers can provide individual advice on the requirements and the application process.
-You should always use the webpages first however if you require advice or guidance beyond what is covered on the webpages you can contact the Student Advice and Support Service.
+If you require advice or guidance beyond what is covered on the webpages you can contact the Student Advice and Support Service.